mwiesenberger/simplesimdb/README.md

 ### Why not just use an existing database management software like SQL
- - Relational databases are notoriously unsuited for scientific simulations so SQL is mostly not an option in the scientific community
+ - Relational databases are notoriously unsuited for scientific simulations so SQL is mostly not an option in the scientific community (in python we would use pandas anyway)
- - Search methods that DBMS offer are offered by python for dictionaries as well (especially if they are converted to tables)
+ - Search methods that DBMS offer are offered by python for dictionaries as well (especially if they are converted to tables in pandas)
  - There is an additional overhead of setting up and running a databaser server
  - When doing a parameter study you do not deal with millions of entries but a only a few hundred at best so a DBMS might just be overkill